vipulnaik/diet-exercise-health/primers/insulin-resistance-primer.md

 the bloodstream, which reduces the substrate that the liver can use as an input for gluconeogenesis.

-## A multi-step story from carbohydrate meal consumption to rest / fasting
+## A multi-stage story from carbohydrate meal consumption to rest / fasting

 It helps to put all these nodes together in a single coherent narrative.